 - 5.39 This property, consisting of 12 single rooms with shared facilities across two adjoined houses is a General Fund acquisition of obsolete stock from a housing association earlier in the year.
-In approving the acquisition, the Capital Strategy Board agreed an additional capital allocation to refurbish the building, which is nearing completion. - 5.40 The final valuation, prepared by an independent chartered surveying firm, is attached as a confidential Appendix Six.
+In approving the acquisition, the Capital Strategy Board agreed an additional capital allocation to refurbish the building, which is nearing completion. - 5.40 The final valuation, prepared by an independent chartered surveying firm, was attached as a confidential Appendix Six to the Cabinet report.